aptivate/inaspmaterials/src/Network_Management/Unit_4_Network_Management/Unit_4_Presentation.rst

 * The partition layout, entire filesystem and registry of servers;
 * The physical connections between machines and network devices;
 * The configuration files of devices.

+That's a lot of data!
+Where will you put it?

 Configuration management of servers
 -----------------------------------